-From 1 January 2015 if you are undertaking nationally recognised training delivered by a registered training organisation, such as CTPM Australasia, you will need to have a Unique Student Identifier (USI).
+From 1 January 2015 if you are undertaking nationally recognised training delivered by a Registered Training Organisation (RTO), such as CTPM Australasia, you will need to have a Unique Student Identifier (USI).

 One of the main benefits of the USI is that you will have easy access to your training records and results throughout your life.
 You can access your USI account online from a computer, tablet or smart phone anywhere and anytime.

-If you wish to create your own USI and not have CTPM apply for it on your behalf, please visit www.usi.gov.au and follow the required steps.
-If you wish CTPM to apply for a USI on your behalf, upon student enrolment CTPM will ask you for consent to undertake the USI application on your behalf, and to provide an acceptable (current) form of identification, including:
+If you wish to create your own USI visit www.usi.gov.au and follow the required steps.
+If you wish for CTPM to apply for a USI on your behalf, upon student enrolment CTPM will ask you for consent to undertake the USI application on your behalf, and to provide an acceptable (current) form of identification, including:

 - Australian Passport